A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Experiments

 \subsection{Measurements}

-Let $B$ be the set of bugs in our study with $b = (S_{fix}, S_{bug}) \in B$ as pairs of fixed and defective source code.
-We define our performance metrics based through three subsets of the bugs $R$, $S$, and $U$ that are defined as
+Let $B$ be the set of bugs included in our study with $b = (S_{fix}, S_{bug}) \in B$ as pair of fixed and defective source code.
+We define our performance metrics based on three subsets of the bugs $R$, $P$, and $U$ that are defined as

 where $M^*$ is the the set of all possible mutation paths.

 These sets define the bugs that we can fully reproduce ($R$), that we can partially reproduce ($P$), and that we are unable to reproduce ($U$) using mutation operators.
 The size of these sets is our measure to explore the competent programmer hypothesis: if we can reproduce or at least partially reproduce bugs, this indicates support for the competent programmer hypothesis.
 We use the progress of partial paths as defined in Equation~\eqref{eq:progress} to gain further insights into how well the partially reproduced bugs support competent programmer hypothesis.
 Bugs that cannot be reproduced at all are contradictory to the competent programmer hypothesis.